danielbinschmid/portable-bci/cpp_env/wasm_env/readme.md

 # C++ and Webassembly workspace
 This subfolder contains the code for the Webassembly backend of the Smartwatch application and the javascript based experiments.
 Cmake is used for compilation.
+Verified to work on Ubuntu/Linux with root priveleges.

 The workspace is structured in three folders.
 - `Geometry` contains function calls for Riemannian Geometry with covariance matrices.
 Uses the [RigByCpp](https://github.com/tmonseigne/RIGBy-cpp) library.